When is Star Trek: Picard released?

 — Star Trek (@StarTrek) October 25, 2019

+We thought so!
+Try our 5 star overview of Picard’s first three episodes right here.

-Famed dog-lover Patrick Stewart seems to have managed to forged a furry buddy within the new collection, and given their prominence on the poster it may very well be that they performs a reasonably essential half within the collection.
+Famed dog-lover Patrick Stewart seems to have managed to forged a furry pal within the new collection, and given their prominence on the poster it may very well be that they performs a fairly essential half within the collection.

-In any case, why else would Picard title the canine after his trusty first officer Riker, or no less than his nickname – look intently on the canine’s tag, and you may see it reads “No. 1″…
+In any case, why else would Picard identify the canine after his trusty first officer Riker, or no less than his nickname – look intently on the canine’s tag, and you’ll see it reads “No. 1″…

 Who will star in Star Trek: Picard?

-Alongside the returning Stewart, the collection has up to now added Merlin, The Musketeers and Heroes star Santiago Cabrera and Michelle Hurd (Marvel’s Daredevil, Blindspot) as regulars alongside newcomer Evan Evagora (who performs Romulan Elnor).
+Alongside the returning Stewart, the collection has to date added Merlin, The Musketeers and Heroes star Santiago Cabrera and Michelle Hurd (Marvel’s Daredevil, Blindspot) as regulars alongside newcomer Evan Evagora (who performs Romulan Elnor).

 Though we don’t absolutely know Dahj’s identification, Picard clearly see her as essential, telling Starfleet “If she is who I think she is…”